-Join Jane Barratt for an in-depth discussion in this video Tax and your hard-earned dollars, part of Personal Finance Fundamentals.
+Join Jane Barratt for an in-depth discussion in this video Tax and your hard-earned dollars, part of Managing Your Personal Finances.

 - There is so much anxiety wrapped up in our relationship to money.
 We all work so hard to get it, and it's so easy to spend it.
 And every day we're barraged with messages about what we should be doing, which for many people just makes you feel bad.
 But it doesn't have to be that way.
 In this video, I'm going to share a practical perspective on tax time as well as ways to keep more of your hard-earned money.
 The first thing to consider is that tax shouldn't be a surprise.
 It happens every year and it certainly shouldn't bring an unpleasant surprise where you have to write a big check.

 As an aside, you should know that the tax rates on wages are generally higher than tax rates on investments.
 So if you're in a high tax bracket your earnings from actual labor can be taxed at over 30 percent.
 On the other hand, your earnings on Apple stock can be taxed as low as 15.
 The U.S. tax system definitely looks more favorably on money earned through investments.
 My goal as an investment adviser is to get people out of the day-to-day money in money out cycle and start thinking of themselves as investors.

 The sooner that happens, the sooner benefits like tax advantages can start to pay off for you.
 So let's start with how to reduce taxes.
 Again, with the goal of saving money not to spend but to start investing or to contribute to existing investments.
 There's three ways to reduce taxes.
 First are the income reductions.
 You can lower the income that tax is assessed on a number of ways.
 Contributions to IRAs and interest on student loans can generally be used to reduce your income, subject to earning limits.